awslabs/graphstorm/docs/source/tutorials/quick-start.rst

 - 1. Prepare Graph dataset in the required format as inputs of GraphStorm;
 - 2. Launch GraphStorm training scripts and save the best models;
-- 3. Launch GraphStorm inference scripts with saved models.
+- 3. Launch GraphStorm inference scripts with saved models to predict.

 This tutorial will use GraphStorm's built-in OGB-arxiv dataset for a node classification task to demonstrate these three steps.